adewaleoshikoya2021/main/README.md

 #### First requirements
 1. You should be able to access to your bastion host
 2. You should have one google account
-3. You will need one domain nam
+3. You will need one domain name